Selenium

 General description

-Selenium concentrations in source waters are generally very low and depend on local geochemistry, pH and the presence of iron salts.
-Concentrations in drinking water supplies overseas are generally below 0.01 mg/L but groundwater concentrations as high as 6 mg/L have been reported in the United States.
+Selenium concentrations in drinking water source waters are generally very low and depend on local geochemistry, climatic conditions (e.g. drought), pH and the presence of iron salts.
+Selenium in water is mainly present as inorganic compounds, predominantly selenate.

+Weathering of rocks and soil may result in low levels of selenium in water, which may be taken up by plants (SLR 2022).
 Food is the major source of intake for Australians.
 Cereal and grain products contribute most to intake, while fish and liver contain the highest selenium concentrations.
-Average daily intakes for Australian adults are between 0.06 mg and 0.13 mg.

 Typical values in Australian drinking water